tushar-sharma/tushar-sharma.github.io/_posts/2022-09-01- How-to-play-Super-Mario-Odyssey-on-PC-(Yuzu-Emulator).md

 author: Tushar Sharma
 ---

 Super Mario Odyssey is a 2017 video game has been voted as the one of the best Mario game ever made.
 The game is only available for Nitendo Switch.
-Luckily I end up plaing the game on Windows nonetheless.<!-- truncate_here -->
+Luckily I end up playing the game on Windows nonetheless.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %}</p>

 Super Mario Odyssey is a 2017 video game has been voted as the one of the best Mario game ever made.
 The game is only available for Nitendo Switch.
-Luckily I end up plaing the game on Windows nonetheless.
+Luckily I end up playing the game on Windows nonetheless.

 We need to download [yuzu](https://yuzu-emu.org/downloads/) emulator.
 Follow the instructions to install it on Windows.
 First download and install Microsoft Visual C++ redistributable.
 Next download `yuzu_install.exe`.